Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Provisional Structure.md

 The [[Lionsberg System]] is designed to work as a Whole - this structure is purpose-built to protect the DNA and Processes that are bringing intention into reality.

-The Process elements are being outlined in the [[Integrated Delivery Guide]], and will be subsequently clarified in the [[Meta Project Plans and Specifications]].
+The Process elements are being outlined in the [[Lionsberg Integrated Delivery Guide]], and will be subsequently clarified in the [[Meta Project Plans and Specifications]].

 See [[Lionsberg System]] for other elements beyond the [[Provisional Structure]].